hawkins/dotfiles/README.md

 Not usually very generic, tailored to my individual machines, so this really shouldn't be open source.
 But I like a thing or two about it, so here we are!

-Take what you like or throw tomatoes at what you don't.
+Take what you like or don't what you don't.
-There's plenty of popcorn to go around.

 ## Notable things